AdoptOpenJDK/jitwatch/README.md

 Log analyser for the Java HotSpot JIT compiler.

-For more information and screenshots see: http://www.chrisnewland.com/jitwatch
+For more information and screenshots see the wiki https://github.com/AdoptOpenJDK/jitwatch/wiki

 Processes a completed hotspot.log or tails a live one.